My profile, credits and applications

 In this section you can see the options related to your study right, such as Master’s programmes where you can continue your studies after a Bachelor’s degree.
 Confirmed selections are marked with a blue tick and options with blue arrows.
 You can see more explanations under the chart.

 Note!
 Options can be conditional and, for example, there can be certain application periods for Master’s programmes.

 Selections regarding an education path (e.g. choosing a Master’s programme) are made in the study plan.
 Read further instructions from the Sisu instruction Study plan.

 Other confirmed selections related to the study right

 Here you can see other studies confirmed in your study right that you have been granted a study right for.
 These can include e.g. the right to do optional studies.

 Education that does not lead to a degree

 You can only see the type and scope of studies regarding education that is not leading to a degree (e.g. Open university) in the education path section.
 The included studies are specified in more detail in the section Study modules and courses confirmed in the study right.
 If a limited duration, which differs from the validity period of your study right, has been given for the studies, it will be shown on the status row directly under the degree.

-You can see all your credits and download a transcript of studies in the Completed credits tab (later in 2021).
+You can see all your credits and download a transcript of studies in the Completed credits tab.
 See further instructions on how to download an official transcript of studies.

 You can see your completed study modules and the credits related to the courses included in the modules at the top of the tab.
 You can also see completed degrees under the completed modules heading.
 Next you can see completed individual courses and, lastly, partially completed courses.
 You can sort the credits by name, scope, grade or date of completion.
 The completed credits have been sorted from the newest to the oldest by default.